 States may also tax your business on the use of goods and services when sales tax has not been collected.
 This typically applies to goods and services purchased outside of the state where you conduct business.

-Purchasing energy efficient appliances or making energy saving improvements to your home or business can save money, in the form of tax incentives (tax credits and rebates) or sales tax holidays.
-Tax credits can help reduce the amount of tax you owe, while rebates can lead to cash back from your purchase.
+Purchasing energy efficient appliances or making energy-saving improvements to your home or business can save money in the form of tax credits and rebates or sales tax holidays.
+Tax credits reduce the amount of tax you owe, and rebates give you cash back on your purchase.